 A shareholding of voting stock exceeding 30% triggers the obligation to launch a mandatory offer (the Controlling Shareholding).
+Concerted actions among shareholders holding together more than 30% of the voting stock also qualify as a Controlling Shareholding triggering the obligation to launch a mandatory offer.
 A holding of up to 30% of the voting stock does not trigger a mandatory bid (safe harbour provision).
 However, a shareholding of between 26% and 30% must be notified to the TC; the voting rights on the stock exceeding 26% (up to a maximum of 30%) are suspended ex lege.